Welcome to PayPal!

 This Agreement will be governed by and interpreted in accordance with the laws of Brazil.
 Except as otherwise agreed by the parties, you agree to irrevocably submit to the jurisdiction of the courts of the City of São Paulo, State of São Paulo, with express waiver of any other court, however privileged they may be, for the purpose of any suit, action or other proceeding arising out of this Agreement or your use of our websites or the Services.

-You authorize PayPal, directly or through third parties (including the Brazilian Federal Internal Revenue Service and the National Financial System's Client Register – CCS), to make any inquiries we consider necessary to verify your identity.
+You authorize PayPal, directly or through third parties (including the Brazilian Federal Internal Revenue Service and the National Financial System's Client Register – CCS), to make any inquiries we consider necessary to verify your identity and the information that you provide to us.
 This may include:

 - requiring you to take steps to confirm ownership of your email address or financial instruments